ibm-cloud-docs/appid/qs-node-web.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="20m"}

 With {{site.data.keyword.appid_short_notm}}, you can easily protect your Node.js front-end web applications.
-With this guide, you can quickly get a simple authentication flow up and running in less than 20 minutes.
+With this guide, you can get a simple authentication flow up and running in less than 20 minutes.
 {: shortdesc}

 Check out the following diagram to see the Authorization Code OAuth 2.0 workflow.